Bali Tips for First Timers

 The man knows his seats—enough leg room for a grown man-and-a-half, a bathroom a few steps to our left, and personal movie screens tucked inside our seat arms.

 The service was impeccable.
 Almost before I got the whole compliment out to our flight attendant, she told me to wait.
 When she returned, she lavished us with two first class toiletry bags complete with a pair of China Airlines slippers that come in handy for embarrassing irritating teenage daughters, a sleep mask, ear plugs, playing cards, a toothbrush and tooth paste.

-China Airlines WAS definitely worth it!
+One of my best Bali tips — China Airlines WAS definitely worth it!